Table of Contents

 2. Show/hide annotation data

-4. Show/hide button names
+4. Show/hide button labels

-Block model transparency transformation effect is as follows
+Block model transparency effect shown below

 validation

-Status information area
+Status information panel

 validation